 Shortly after daybreak, the Japanese ambushed, captured and executed twelve of Campbell's men plus two others.
 One commando escaped playing dead and was later rescued by a Timorese native.
 Another, spared for interrogation, became a Prisoner Of War (POW).
 The remainder of C Platoon dispersed into the mountains and regrouped.

-Starting in the middle of 1942 until the middle of 1944, Dili was bombed by Allied aircraft and the city was largely reduced to rubble.
+Starting in the middle of 1942 until the middle of 1944, Dili was bombed by Allied aircraft and the city was largely destroyed by bombing raids.

 American missions against Dili